CRASHSpace/COVID-19-3dprints/README.md

 Let us know if you can help at covid@crashspace.org or on [this volunteer form](https://docs.google.com/forms/d/e/1FAIpQLSczant_0pGT0tIEJhOTPQsQpFoTAtQAkubEGK8ArdoSDPgAVQ/viewform).

-**Delivery:** We have dropzones at 10526 Venice Blvd., Culver City, CA 90232, behind the building.
+**Delivery:** We have a no-touch dropzone at 10526 Venice Blvd., Culver City, CA 90232, behind the building.
 Times will be posted on [our calendar](https://calendar.google.com/calendar/embed?src=crashspacela@gmail.com&ctz=America/Los_Angeles).

-*3D Printed Face Masks* can be mailed to:
+*3D Printed Face Masks and Budmen Face Shields* can be mailed to:
 ```
 Keck Hospital of USC
 Attn: Darryl Hwang